 Scenery Along the Alaska Railroad

 I had so much fun taking pictures from the back of the train during our ride on the McKinley Explorer.
 I came home with so many pictures and even more great memories.
-Here are a selection of photos from our ride along the Alaska Railroad.
+Here are a selection of photos from our train ride along the Alaska Railroad from Denali to Anchorage.
 Enjoy!